Sixpence (Australian): The decimalisation of Australian currency

 In the late 1950s the Decimal Currency committee guided that the Australian government begin to consider to replacement of imperial systems with decimal currency.
 The introduction of a decimal currency would simplify calculations, and increase financial efficiency, eventuating in a positive economic outcome for Australia.

 Gerard McManus stated in Management Today, February 2014, "After almost 50 years, in terms of implementation of a government programme, decimalisation remains arguably one of the most seamless and best executed reforms in Australia's history".

 The decimalisation of Australia's currency advanced Australia's economic independence and promoted Australian symbols.

-Upon decimalisation, six pence became exactly five Australian cents.
+Upon decimalisation, the sixpence was worth five cents (6d. = 5c).

 As such, the new five cent coin had exactly the same size and value of the old six pence.

 As of 2021 the five cent coin retains the same size and value of the old six pence.
 As such, the old sixpence coins have never been demonetised in Australia and can still be found in change occasionally.

 The same applies to the Shilling, which became ten cents, and the Florin, which became twenty cents.

 Unlike the United Kingdom, where the Shilling and Florin sized coins were withdrawn in the 1990s in favour of smaller decimal coins, Australian 10c and 20c coins have never been reduced in size, meaning Shillings and Florins are also found occasionally in change.